TromboneScott/Oscars/README.txt

 -- While ballots are being collected

-From the new year folder run the batch: oscars.bat Ballot (or ./oscars.sh -b)
+From the new year folder run the batch: oscars.bat ballot.Ballot (or ./oscars.sh -b)
 Leave it running so it can continuously download the ballots as they're entered

 Check the ballots as they come in and fix any names where they didn't capitalize properly